hewtwit-zz/tiernanotoole.ie/_posts/2012-09-06-Rasberry-Stuff.markdown

 * [Raspberry Pi embedded into a Canon 5D MKII Battery Grip][4]: The idea of this is epic! the posibilities are endless...
 GPS, Wifi, FTP, Processing RAW images (ok, maybe not with a 700Mhz processor...), auto upload to the internet, auto add watermark, resize images before upload, send to iPad...
 I could go on and on.... :)
 * [Enbedding a Raspberry Pi into a Keyboard][5]: this is pretty cool too...
+* [Quick setup of a Web Server on the Raspberry PI][6]: Install Apache, SSH, PHP, MySQL and an FTP server, all on your Pi!

 In all fairness, the Pi makes a lot of ideas possible. with such a small size, and such a cheap price ($25-35), you are only limited by your imagination...
 Wonder could i get Windows 8 installed on one of these...